- Supply chain management is coordinating the movement of all goods, services, materials, and information involved in your business operations

 Third-party logistics providers (3PLs), warehouses, and fulfillment centers exist to help eCommerce merchants ace their supply chain.
 Easyship has helped thousands of merchants connect with our trusted eCommerce supply chain partners and cut costs around logistics management.

 Today we outline the 10 key factors in supply chain management to watch as you grow your eCommerce brand.

 Below are the key factors to keep in mind so that you know how to create an optimized supply chain management system.

 1. Customer Satisfaction

 The eCommerce supply chain ends at your customer’s doorstep.
 And these days, every online brand gets compared to Amazon.
-This means that speed, convenience, and availability of products is top of mind with ever-more demanding shoppers.
+This means that speed, convenience, and availability of products are top of mind with ever-more demanding shoppers.

 In fact, more than half of supply chain managers say that appeasing customers is a top priority.
 Considering these trends, your supply chain management strategy must end in a quality customer delivery experience.

-This means you'll want to avoid stock outs that frustrate buyers.
+This means you'll want to avoid stock-outs that frustrate buyers.
 You should be proactive about sharing tracking information.
 And after unboxing, your returns policy and process should be seamless so customers will return to your store.
 Ultimately, just look for ways to meet or exceed customer expectations when it comes to fulfillment.

 2. Cost Reduction

 The main goal of supply chain management is to save money.
 Doing so allows you to reinvest ‘money saved’ into parts of your business that can differentiate you from competitors.